sora7672/viper_tracking/README.md

 ---

+## Feature Showcase

+Curious what ViperTracking looks like in action?
+Check out the current feature showcase → [Showcase](./docs/showcase.md)

+It’s a visual tour with images and GIFs highlighting core features, UI flows, and work-in-progress elements.
+This page will be updated continuously as new visual features and improvements roll out.

+---

 ## Design Philosophy

 - **Privacy by Design:** No keystroke logging, only filtered activity tracking; no data leaves your machine.